NX101.com - A course in Nikon Digital Photography

 White Balance: Also very important is white balance correction, which ends up mostly adjusting the red and blue colors (sometimes green).
 Having extra RAW bits of information helps to make this process is more accurate, and less likely that a color channel will be 'clipped'.

-A well exposed NEF has less EV of photo information than you might think: You might initially think a NEF contains a full 12 EV of information, but because of the overexposure headroom, a well exposed photo will actually contain an EV less information on the high end -- so that overexposure can fill that top end and be recovered later.
-Most of the time, the 'headroom' is not used (photo is well exposed).
+A well exposed NEF has less EV of photo information than you might think: You might initially think a NEF contains a full 12 EV of information, but because of the overexposure headroom in NEF's, the full 12 EV of information will only be used when a photo is overexposed.
+That means that a well exposed photo does not use NEF overexposure headroom, and therefore contains less than the full 12 EV of information.

 Help support this site - Make a Donation If NX101.com helps you, help this site by making a donation.